 - Z.0: Drop deprecation shims added in Y.0 and Y.1.

 At any moment in time, Django’s developer team will support a set of releases to varying levels.
 See the supported versions section of the download page for the current state of support for each version.

 mainwill get new features and bug fixes requiring non-trivial refactoring.

-Patches applied to the master branch must also be applied to the last feature release branch, to be released in the next patch release of that feature series, when they fix critical problems:
+Patches applied to the main branch must also be applied to the last feature release branch, to be released in the next patch release of that feature series, when they fix critical problems:

 - Security issues.